Cold air intake myths and legends

 Cold air intake manufacturers make lots of promises.
 But they also make a lot of “slight-of-hand” comparisons.
 For example, they often compare the results of their aftermarket cold air intake to a factory intake thats’ drawing air from under the hood.
 That’s not a fair comparison because just about every fuel-injected vehicle made in the last 20 years comes from the factory with a tuned cold air intake.

 If you make no other changes to your stock factory vehicle, a cold air intake will NOT deliver better gas mileage or more power.

 Aftermarket cold air intake manufacturers want you to believe that the factory intake is substandard because it restricts airflow into your engine.
 What they fail to tell you is that the throttle body and valves are the biggest restrictions in the engine.
 You can’t overcome those restrictions by using a larger intake pipe or larger exhaust pipe.
 You’re still limited by the size of the throttle body and the size of the valves.

 Aftermarket cold air intakes actually reduce performance

-Second, the ductwork is already tuned to minimize air turbulence going into the MAF sensor and the throttle body.
-If you change the ductwork and you screw up the factory tuning.
+Second, the air filter box and ductwork is factory tuned to minimize air turbulence going into the MAF sensor and the throttle body.
+If you change the ductwork, you screw up the factory tuning.
 Don’t believe me?
 Read this piece from the July 13, 2013 article of Brake & Front End magazine.
 This is a trade publication written for professional mechanics.